sam-rice/sam-rice/README.md

 ### What I'm Looking For

-I'm currently looking for my first full-time role in tech as a Junior Software Developer.
-I'm hoping to join a team that values autonomy, where feeling a sense of ownership over one's work is the norm.
+I'm currently looking for my first full-time role in tech as a Software Developer.
+Most of my experience is in Front-End tech, but I plan to pivot to a Full-Stack position within the first year of my career, and am working towards that goal every day.
+I'm hoping to join a team that values autonomy, where being self-motivated is required, and feeling a sense of ownership over one's work is the norm.
 As my work experience would suggest, I'm a highly visual learner/thinker, and I'm particularly excited by media and UI/UX development.
 But ultimately, I'm interested in any role that offers opportunities for growth and exposure to new technology.

 ##